William Lee (American judge): Biography

 Lee was born in the 1700s in England.
 He immigrated to the United States and worked as a plantation manager for Joel McClendon in Jones County, Georgia.
+He was not likely related to the Lee Family of Virginia whose immigrant ancestor Richard Lee I arrived in America around 1639 not the 1700s.
+Richard Lee I's ancestry in England isn't certain making any connection between him and William Lee dubious.
 In 1810, on behalf of the plantation owner, Lee posted a notice in the Georgia Journal about a runaway enslaved person.
 That same year, he served as a witness, alongside Marvelle McClendon, for his employer being granted power of attorney for Mary Partin.
 In June 1817, he posted another notice searching for a runaway apprentice named Daniel Jefferson McClendon.

 Lee moved to the Mississippi Territory and purchased land in Conecuh County (later Butler County) on October 4, 1817.
 His land would later be part of the Alabama Territory once the western part of the Mississippi territory was granted statehood.
 He enslaved three black people on his farm.

 His wife, likely Penelope McClendon Lee, was of Scottish descent.
 He had a son, Robert Scothrup Lee.